-A man named “Paul” hobbled past the church tonight with crutches and woldn’t stop when asked to come in.
+A man named “Paul” hobbled past the church tonight with crutches and wouldn’t stop when asked to come in.
 God told me he needed to come to the healing meeting.
 I asked a couple of people to go ask him personally as I had been summoned into the church.
-I also asked one of the Pastors from New Zealand to make sure that he came in.
-So all of them went to pursued him to come.
+I also asked one of the pastors from New Zealand to make sure that he came in.
+So all of them went to pursue him to come.

-When the Preacher did the alter call, Paul actually came up.
-It took him about 2 minutes to get to me and they had to put a chair behind him for him to sit down, as he could hardly stand.
+When the preacher did the alter call, Paul actually came up.
+It took him about two minutes to get to me and they had to put a chair behind him for him to sit down, as he could hardly stand.

-Paul told me that he had been “crippled” for 17 years.
-He had kidney pain for the last 12 years & a headache that wouldn’t budge…tonight he was healed completely!!!!!
+Paul told me that he had been “crippled” for seventeen years.
+He had kidney pain for the last twelve years and a headache that wouldn’t budge…tonight he was healed completely!!!!!